alexcampo5/Trivia-Time/README.md

 ### **_Credits_**

-As external sources are utilized, I will credit them in this section
+As external sources are utilized, I will credit them in this section:

+Cover photo pulled from the wollowing location: [Photo](https://alzfdn.org/event/virtual-community-class-trivia-time-all-about-outer-space/)